Topological classification of Higher-order topological phases with nested band inversion surfaces: Discussion

-In addition to offering a theoretical tool for investigating HOTPs from lower-order topology, our scheme are also useful for engineering HOTPs and probing their topological properties in various experiments.
-The explicit construction using our scheme involves proper design of different pseudospin component, thus it is most applicable for quantum simulation with single or a few qubits, with their parameters serving as crystal momentum to form a synthetic BZ \cite{LI20211817,experimental2018ma,tan2019simulation,ji2020quantum,xin2020quantum,roushan2014observation}.
-The BISs and corresponding topological invariants can be probed through measuring time-averaged pseudospin texture over long-time dynamics \cite{ZHANG20181385,PRXQuantum.2.020320,LI2021,PhysRevA.99.053606,PhysRevA.100.063624,PhysRevLett.125.183001,LU20202080,PhysRevResearch.3.013229,TDPZhang}, which has already been realized in several experimental platforms, such as superconducting qubits \cite{niu2021simulation} and ultracold atoms \cite{yi2019observing,Wang271}.
-Furthermore, we note that while the current study focuses only on gapped HOTPs, we also expect our method, with proper modifications, to be applicable in the study of higher-order semimetallic phases~\cite{PhysRevB.98.241103,Wieder2020,PhysRevB.101.205134,PhysRevB.101.220506,PhysRevLett.125.146401,PhysRevLett.127.066801}.
+In addition to offering a theoretical tool for investigating HOTPs from lower-order topology, our scheme is also useful for engineering HOTPs and probing their topological properties in various experiments.
+The explicit construction using our scheme involves proper design of different pseudospin components, thus it is most applicable for quantum simulation with single or a few qubits, with their parameters serving as a crystal momentum to form a synthetic BZ \cite{LI20211817,experimental2018ma,tan2019simulation,ji2020quantum,xin2020quantum,roushan2014observation}.
+The BISs and corresponding topological invariants can be probed through measuring time-averaged pseudospin texture over long-time dynamics \cite{ZHANG20181385,PRXQuantum.2.020320,LI2021,PhysRevA.99.053606,PhysRevA.100.063624,PhysRevLett.125.183001,LU20202080,PhysRevResearch.3.013229,ScienceBulletin671236,2209.10394}, which has already been realized in several experimental platforms, such as superconducting qubits \cite{niu2021simulation} and ultracold atoms \cite{yi2019observing,Wang271}.
+The asymmetric properties of higher-order boundary states also hint at potential applications in topological materials realizing higher-order hinge states \cite{PhysRevLett.124.156601,WANG2022788}.
+Intriguingly, 3D topological insulator materials with noncollinear antiferromagnetic order~\cite{doi:10.1126/sciadv.aat0346} hold second-order topology and can be described by Hamiltonian with the a form like Eq.~\eqref{3dDsec}.
+A detailed discussion is given in Appendix \ref{appadd}.
+Similarly, the topological superconductors with $d$-wave pairing and $s_{\pm}$-wave paring~\cite{PhysRevLett.121.096803,PhysRevLett.121.186801} also can be characterized by our nested-BIS method and classed into DIII in Table.~\ref{Classification}.